magnusouren/it2810-project2/README.md

 This readme is intended to provide a brief overview of the project setup and available npm scripts.
 Other documentation can be found in the [docs](./docs) folder.

-### Feedback

-Feedback from the different deliveries during the project can be found in the [docs/feedback.md](./docs/feedback.md) file.

-### Requirements

-The requirements for the project, and explenations on our implementations can be found in the [docs/requirements.md](./docs/requirements.md) file.

 ## Project structure

 The project is divided into two main folders: `client`, `server`.

+### Root

+The `root` has its own `package.json` file, and is used to install dependencies common for the entire project.
+This includes Typescript, Eslint and Prettier.
+It also contains the `README.md` file, and the `docs` folder.

 ### Client